Powerful partnerships. Standout solutions.

 Maeve is Chair of the Administrative Law and Government Contracts Group.
-She concentrates her practice in public procurement and government contracts litigation, administrative law, and regulatory compliance.
+She concentrates her practice in public procurement and government contracts litigation, cannabis licensing, administrative law, and regulatory compliance.
 She assists corporate clients, large and small, in navigating New Jersey’s government contracting world.
 She has litigated numerous bid protests, both as challenger and defender, in state court and before state administrative agencies for 30 years.
 She has an active appellate practice and regularly brings emergent applications in the Appellate Division and County courts.
 She also appears before state agencies and state and administrative courts on a variety of regulatory issues.
-Maeve has substantial experience in all aspects of government contracting disputes at the state and local levels and advises clients at each stage of the public bidding and contract process, including:
+Maeve has substantial experience in all aspects of government contracting disputes at the state and local levels and advises clients at each stage of the public bidding and related contract processes, including:

 - Challenges to specifications; challenge and defense of contract awards